Alexis Sky Sex Tape: Explicit Video Allegedly Shows Rapper Fetty Wap And His Ex-Girlfriend

 “I try to eat clean and organic as possible,” she said.
 “I’ve been going to the gym 3 days a week with a goal to be more toned.
 I’m on a good way to achieve that.”

 With both Slevin Monroe and Alexis Sky seeing sex tape leaks within a few days, it might be a difficult week for Fetty Wap.
-So far the “Trap Queen” rapper has yet to make a public statement about the alleged videos.
+So far, the “Trap Queen” rapper has yet to make a public statement about the alleged videos.

 [Featured Image by Ethan Miller/Getty Images]